-St. George's Hospital is a unique cultural monument with strong stories set in it's walls.
-The two last leprosy patients died in 1946 after more than 50 years of residency and the 500 year old hospital closed it's doors for good.
+A unique cultural monument with strong stories set in it's walls.
+In 1946 the old hospital closed it's doors for good.

 In many parts of the world leprosy is commonly known as Hansen’s disease, after the Norwegian physician Gerhard Armauer Hansen who discovered the leprosy bacillus in Bergen in 1873.